CyrusOfEden/geocoder/README.md

 Geocoder.call(address: "Toronto, ON", language: "es", key: "...", ...)
 ```

-You can also change the provider on a per-call basis:zx
+You can also change the provider on a per-call basis:

 ```elixir
 {:ok, coordinates } =